Tianyaz97/Tianyaz97.github.io/_pages/about.md

 - *2019.6*, B.Eng in Civil Engineering, Hunan University, Changsha, Hunan, China.

 # 🔥 News
+- *2025.10*: I am invited to serve as a TPC of IEEE ICNC 2026.
+Please consider submitting your papers.
 - *2025.03*: I passed my dissertation proposal defense!
 - *2025.02*: One paper has been accepted by ACM SenSys 2025.
 - *2024.12*: Two papers have been accepted by IEEE INFOCOM 2025.